z669016/adventofcode-2016/README.md

 Part two I tried to solve programmatically, but it ran too long.
 After looking at other solutions, it was clear that a visual approach worked best (print the grid and count the steps by hand).

+## Day 23
+An update to the ```Assembunny``` computer, introduced on day 12.
+Added some new instructions and off we go.
+No major refactoring required, though I did move the implementation into a separate package to keep all stuff together.

+Of course running part 2 takes a bit longer than part 1, but acceptable, and no need for extreme optimizations.